Arizona Department of Corrections, Rehabilitation and Reentry

-The Arizona Department of Corrections, Rehabilitation & Reentry, commonly and formerly referred to as simply the Arizona Department of Corrections, is the statutory law enforcement agency responsible for the incarceration of inmates in 13 prisons in the U.S. state of Arizona.
+The Arizona Department of Corrections, Rehabilitation & Reentry (ADCRR), commonly and formerly referred to as simply the Arizona Department of Corrections, is the statutory law enforcement agency responsible for the incarceration of inmates in 13 prisons in the U.S. state of Arizona.
 As of December 2015, the ADC manages over 42,643 imprisoned inmates and over 5,466 inmates who have been paroled or that are statutorily released.
 ADC is also in involved in recruitment and training of Correctional Officers at the Correctional Officer Training Academy (COTA) in Tucson, Arizona.
 The ADC is headquartered in Downtown Phoenix.

 Funding

 Death row

-The men's death row is located in Browning Unit of Arizona State Prison Complex – Eyman, and also Central Unit of Arizona State Prison Complex - Florence.
-The women's death row is in the Lumley Unit of the Arizona State Prison Complex-Perryville.
+Arizona's death row for males is located at the Rincon Unit of the Arizona State Prison Complex – Tucson.
+Female death row prisoners are housed at the Lumley Unit of the Arizona State Prison Complex – Perryville.
 Executions occur at the Central Unit of the Arizona State Prison Complex – Florence.
-As of 2010 one Arizona death row inmate is confined in West Virginia.